lukelmiller/Programming-Paradigms/Assignment5/README.txt

 Programming Paradigms Assignment 5.
 Final iteration of the cops and robbers game.
 Fully functioning game with visuals, keyboard/mouse events, and full game play.
+Multithreading, GUIs, Events, & Inheritance.
+This project has it all.